-With the abstract, we welcome you to share your ongoing research and knowledge with the others.
-As our Research Day is multidisciplinary, it is important to write your abstract in such a way that it can attract the attention of people from various backgrounds.
-Please, put emphasis on introducing the problem and need, aim and conclusions so that they are understandable by researchers having background different from you own.
+With the abstract, we welcome you to share your ongoing research and expertise with the others.
+As the audience in our Research Day is multidisciplinary, it is important to write your abstract in such a way that it can attract the attention of people from various backgrounds.
+Please, put emphasis on introducing the problem and its importance, the aim and the conclusions so that they are understandable by researchers having background different from your own.
 Furthermore, avoid domain-specific terminology in your abstract.
 The maximum length of the abstract is 250 words.

 We request abstracts (and later posters and presentations) presenting: